 At Algo, we mainly conduct trials for generic formulations (copies) of medications which are already on the market, but we also conduct trials for new medications.

 Participants are crucial to medical research.
 Without them, no new medication could be approved or improved.

 Who are we Seeking?We are recruiting participants between the ages of 18 and 55 who use opioid painkillers recreationally.

 How are participants compensated for this study?For completing the clinical trial, you will be compensated up to $6,900.

 How long is the study?

-The study consists of 5 overnight clinic visits starting in July.
+The study consists of 5 overnight clinic visits starting on August 27th.

 All of the details will be explained by one of our agents over the phone.